-- 1. Have completed or be enrolled in a minimum of 65 credit hours of coursework applicable to the degree. - 2.
-Have a minimum C grade in each of the 12 required Prenursing courses. - 3.
-Have a minimum Prenursing GPA of 2.75 at the time of application to the Nursing program and at the point that the student begins the Nursing program (The Prenursing GPA is calculated using only the grades earned on the 12 required Prenursing courses, regardless of where the courses were taken.) - 4.
-Have a score of "Proficient" or higher on the TEAS-V or ATI TEAS exam. - 5.
+- 1. Have completed or be enrolled in a minimum of 61 credit hours of coursework applicable to the degree. - 2.
+Have a minimum C grade in each of the 11 required Prenursing courses. - 3.
+Have a minimum Prenursing GPA of 2.75 at the time of application to the Nursing program and at the point that the student begins the Nursing program (\The Prenursing GPA is calculated using only the grades earned on the 11 required Prenursing courses, regardless of where the courses were taken.)

+- NOTE: Effective with the class entering the Nursing major in fall, 2018, the minimum Prenursing GPA will increase to 3.0. - 4.
+Have a score of "Proficient" or higher on the ATI TEAS exam.
+NOTE: Effective with the class entering the Nursing major in fall, 2018, a TEAS Science subscore of 50 also will be required for admission consideration. - 5.
 In the event there are fewer qualified current Newberry College students than space availability, direct transfer students from other institutions will be considered for admission to the remaining seats in the Nursing major.
 Potential direct transfer students must contact the Department of Nursing by May 1 or October 15 to be considered for the remaining seats.
 No direct transfer student will be admitted to the Nursing major until after all qualified Newberry College students are admitted to that class.